-The mapping algorithm uses, the mapping files, the compartment mapping file, and the method formatted file to produce the final "mapped" file containing all available CFs for ecoinvent EFs per impact category of the method ("{method_name}mapped_3.X.xlsx", see Figure 3).
-These files are available on GitHub3 in ecoinvent's LCIA method mapped format4.
+The mapping algorithm uses, the mapping files, the compartment mapping file, and the method formatted file to produce the final "mapped" file containing all available CFs for ecoinvent EFs per impact category of the method ("{method name}mapped_3.X.xlsx", see Figure 3).
+These files are available on GitHub5 in ecoinvent's LCIA method mapped format6.

-The column "status" contains "mapped" if a match has been established between ecoinvent and the method for the exchange, otherwise it says "ecoinvent orphan".
+The column "status" contains "mapped" if a match has been established between ecoinvent and the method for the EF, otherwise it says "ecoinvent orphan".